 Sometimes the best way to turn around a bad day is to get something done.
 Doesn’t if feel good to know you’ve done something productive?
 Kids love a sense of accomplishment too!

-So empty the dishwasher together.
-Pick up the playroom.
-Change the sheets.
+Empty the dishwasher together, pick up toys from their bedroom floor, change the sheets.
 Fold a load of laundry and race the folded clothes to the bedrooms to put them away.
-Acknowledge the accomplishment and genuinely thank your child for helping you.
+Acknowledge the accomplishment and genuinely thank them for helping you.

-During difficult moments, I could place the blame on so many circumstances.
-I could point the finger at teething, or say that lack of sleep on my part made me feel unbelievably tired.
-I could also blame it on our temperaments, and how ironic it is that two, laid-back parents could produce one heck of a fireball.
+During difficult moments, we can place the blame on so many circumstances.
+We can point the finger at teething, or say that lack of sleep has made us feel unbelievably tired.
+We could also blame it on our temperaments, or that our kids simply don’t listen.

-- We forget we have choices and can make them easily (“I want to eat cereal today”) whereas kids don’t (They eat what we place in front of them).
-They don’t always get to decide what clothes to wear or understand why we leave at a certain time on certain days.
+But then it becomes so easy to overlook what the world might look like from their perspective.
+We forget that we have choices and can make them easily (“I want to eat cereal today”) whereas they may not.
+They don’t always get to decide what clothes to wear or understand why we have to leave the house.

-- Apologize for your poor behavior.
-Toddlers aren’t the only ones who misbehave.
-Say sorry for your own mistakes so he knows you make them too.
-He’ll know you truly feel terrible for disrespecting him.
+And apologize for your own poor behavior.
+Kids aren’t the only ones who misbehave.
+Say sorry for your mistakes so she knows you make them, too.

-These bad parenting days remind me that I’m susceptible to reacting immaturely and in ways I wouldn’t be proud of.
-That even after practicing mindful parenting and remaining calm on most days, I too can make mistakes and lose my patience.
+These bad parenting days can make you feel susceptible to reacting immaturely and in ways you wouldn’t be proud of.
+That even after practicing mindful parenting and remaining calm on most days, you can still make mistakes and lose your patience.